apache/cordova-app-harness/README.md

         Name: App1
         URL to file: http://www.somesite.com/myapp.crx

-*   Alternately you can use the url of the app in the apps store for example https://chrome.google.com/webstore/detail/appName/appid
+Alternately you can use the URL of an app in the Chrome Web Store, for example `https://chrome.google.com/webstore/detail/appName/appid`.

-###Test by using cordova serve
+### Test by using `cordova serve`

-*   Go to cordova project of the app you want to test in a terminal and run.
+*   Go to Cordova project of the app you want to test in a terminal and run.

+        cordova prepare
         cordova serve <platform>

-*   If you want to test the app in an actual device, find the network address of your computer by running ifconfig
+*   If you want to test the app in an actual device, find the network address of your computer by running

+        ifconfig

-*   If you are running this on a simulator, you can use `http://localhost` as your address
+*   If you are running this on a simulator, you can use `http://localhost` as your address, or on Android `10.0.0.22`.
-*   Click add new app
+*   Click the "Add" button.
 *   Choose the option "Enter the URL to the server hosting the app"
-*   Give a name and the url as follows.
-Let's assume the network address discovered above is `a.b.c.d`
+*   Give a name and the URL as follows.
+Let's assume the network address discovered above is `a.b.c.d`.

         Name: App1
         URL to server: http://a.b.c.d:8000/config.xml

-*   Go back to the main screen after you see the prompt "successfully installed"

 ##Running an app in the harness

 *   Click launch on the installed app
 *   See if the app looks as expected
-*   Use the 3 finger tap to access the app menu while testing your app
+*   Use a 3 finger tap to access the app menu while testing your app.
+This is unfortunately challenging in simulators.
-*   The context menu that pops up, will allow you to return to the main screen, restart or update the app, open a firebug console in the device, setup remote debugging using weinre etc.
+*   The context menu that pops up allows you to return to the main screen, restart or update the app, open a Firebug console on the device, or set up remote debugging using Weinre.